Exploring forest and outdoor experiences in different cultural contexts to establish a shared understanding.

-Through this project, (full title: Exploring forest and outdoor experiences in different cultural contexts: towards a shared understanding), we aim to gain a deeper awareness of the different elements which are foregrounded, and to identify the ways in which different cultural perspectives may impact upon the interpretation and understanding of the benefits of forest and outdoor experiences.
+Through the project, we aim to gain a deeper understanding of the most important elements of forest and outdoor experience.
+We'll also identify the ways in which different cultural understandings may impact upon the interpretation and understanding of the nature and impact of forest experience and outdoor play.

 The essence of our project is to explore and value the different ways in which outdoor experiences are perceived, and use this to inform and enrich knowledge and understanding in outdoor pedagogy.
 We recognise and acknowledge the different ways in which educators work with the children in their settings and the ways in which the children engage with their surroundings.

 Worthwhile and beneficial experiences